Canadian Parks and Wilderness Society

 Manitoba’s Arctic coast is home to seals, polar bears and 60,000 belugas.
 Here’s Canada’s chance to protect it

 Conservation advocates are pushing the federal government to protect a huge swath of Western Hudson Bay, an area important to polar bears and 60,000 beluga whales.
-Read more about the initiative in The Narwhal's article below.
+Read more about the initiative in The Narwhal's article.

 Read More